Azure/acr/docs/acr-roadmap.md

 We believe customers should have a choice for their security scanning solutions and will continue to provide extensibility, just as users can choose the security scanning of their users machines and their servers.

-### Limit Endpoint Access /VNet Support
+### Restrict Endpoint Access /VNet Support

-Customers have asked for limitations on their registry, based on the IP, not just authentication.
+Customers have asked for more granular IP restrictions to their registry, in addition to authentication.
 As a shared registry API, this does present some challenges that we're incrementally addressing.

 In [March of 2019 we added preview support for VNet and Firewall rules](https://azure.microsoft.com/en-us/blog/azure-container-registry-virtual-network-and-firewall-rules-preview-support/).
-This allows customers to limit their acr endpoint to requests from within the defined Azure VNet, or any whitelisted ip ranges.
+This allows customers to restrict their acr endpoint to requests from within the defined Azure VNet, or any whitelisted ip ranges.
 ACR VNet support is supported with AKS and VMs hosting container images.
 The container host infrastructure must be placed within the customers VNet as the host must be able to pull the image, from the registry that's in the VNet.

 For container hosts that are not within the customers Azure VNet, such as multi-tenant services like Azure ML, ACI, Azure DevOps hosted build agents and ACR Tasks, the host is unable to pull the image.
 The host can only pull the image if it's in the VNet.
 We refer to this as the bootstrapping problem.